 We aim to recruit five types of candidates:

-- Type A Candidates: Native English writers who are able to read Chinese at the level of being able to understand a Chinese judgment.
-Knowledge of Chinese law (the ability to understand general legal principles and procedure at the J.D. candidate or equivalent level) is preferred but not required.
+- Type A Candidates: Native English speakers who are able to read Chinese at the level of being able to understand a Chinese court judgment.
+Knowledge of Chinese law (the ability to understand general legal principles and procedure at the university-level or above) is preferred but not required.

-- Type B Candidates: Native Chinese writers who can (1) write English at the level of being able to express legal concepts clearly, and (2) understand general legal principles and procedures at the LL.B. candidate level or above.
+- Type B Candidates: Native Chinese speakers who can (1) write English at the level of being able to express legal concepts clearly, and (2) understand general legal principles and procedures at the LL.B.–candidate level or above.
 Knowledge of Chinese law is preferred but not required.

-- Type C Candidates: Native English writers who (1) have an appreciation for and dedication to close reading, discerning ambiguities and amphibolies, and the written and unwritten conventions of the English language, and (2) are able to perform careful line-by-line and word-by-word reviews and revisions at the final stage of guiding case translations to weed out any errors or oversights from earlier drafting stages.
-Knowledge of Chinese or Chinese law is preferred but not required.
+- Type C Candidates: Native English speakers who (1) have an appreciation for and dedication to close reading, discerning ambiguities and amphibolies, and the written and unwritten conventions of the English language, and (2) are able to perform careful line-by-line and word-by-word reviews and revisions at the final stage of original and translated documents in order to weed out any errors or oversights from earlier production stages.
+Knowledge of Chinese and/or Chinese law is preferred but not required.

-Please prepare the following materials, and send them to CGCPRecruiting@gmail.com.
+To apply, please email the following materials to CGCPRecruiting@gmail.com.
 Be sure to indicate in your email the candidate category for which you are applying.

-For Type A Candidates and Type B Candidates, please prepare the following materials:
+For Type A Candidates and Type B Candidates:

-- A current resume no longer than 2 pages;
+- A current resume no longer than 2 pages (in English or Chinese);

 - An English translation of a part of a Chinese judgment (to obtain a copy, please click here).

-- A current resume no longer than 2 pages; and
+- A current resume no longer than 2 pages (in English); and

 - A current resume no longer than 2 pages (in Chinese or English); and

 - A statement of interest addressing why you would like to get involved, how you could contribute, and what you expect to learn from this experience.
-The statement should be kept brief, with no more than 700 words (in Chinese or English).
-If you have prior editorial experience in Chinese, please specify this in your email.
-As Type D candidates are primarily responsible for legal research, please also mention any relevant previous experience, whether in practice or study.
+The statement should be kept brief, no more than 700 English words or Chinese characters.
+If you have prior editorial or research experience in Chinese, please specify this in your email.

 - The submission of an English translation of part of a Chinese judgment (available here) is optional.
 Strong English ability is not required of Type D Candidates.